It’s going to be another beautiful day!

 Serotonin helps maintain our mood.
 Winnie the Pooh is a perfect example of a person (or bear) with just the right amount of serotonin floating around in his furry body.
 He’s never too down and never too high.

 We do many things to regulate our mood throughout the day.
 One method is counting our blessings and being grateful.
 Recording what we are grateful for actually releases some additional serotonin into our systems.

 Keep a journal and pen at your bedside.
 Before you jump to your TODO list, take a few minutes and write down three things for which you are grateful.

 - “Thank you for another day!
 I’m alive!”

 - “Thank you for a good night’s sleep.”

-Some people like to keep a gratitude journal by their bedside.
-I like to use a dry erase marker and write my 3 grateful thoughts on my bathroom mirror.
-Do the same thing when you lay down to go to bed at night.
-A Harvard Health Publication elaborates on the benefits of showing praise, and how expressing this praise may be the simplest way to feel better.
+I like to use a dry erase marker and write my three grateful thoughts on my bathroom mirror.
+Do the same thing during your sleep hygiene routine.
+A Harvard Health Publication elaborates on the benefits of showing gratitude each day, and how expressing this praise may be the simplest way to feel better.

 “Let’s not forget we’re alive, it’s going to be a beautiful day.” – Joshua Radin